rwstrom/xgs/.github/README.md

 Changes have been made so it compiles on windows, linux, and macOSX 10.15.

+# ROMS

+ROM versions 1 at 3 are supported.

+The ROM is considered Apple copyrighted material and is not supplied here.
+You can create your own or search the internet.
+[Here's one place you can look.](ftp://public.asimov.net/pub/apple_II/emulators/rom_images/)

+# Binaries
+Github Actions produces linux/macos/windows binaries when changes are made to the XGS-rws branch.
+These are for testing purposes only.

+Click on the [Actions](https://github.com/rwstrom/xgs/actions?query=branch%3AXGS-rws) tab above.

+From the 'Actions' page click on one of the workflows created by XGS-rws branch.

+The artifacts section should contain zips for each platform.

+After unzipping drop a copy of your rom file into the folder and click on the executable.

+Note: linux/macos platforms will need sdl2 and boost installed.

 # Compiling

 To compile this code you will need